mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 Connections are subject to an idle timeout threshold.
 The timeout is triggered by a local peer when no frames are received after a threshold value is exceeded.
 The idle timeout starts from the time the last message is received.
 If the threshold is exceeded, then a peer SHOULD try to gracefully close the connection using a close frame with an error explaining why.
 If the remote peer does not respond gracefully within a threshold to this, then the peer may close the TCP socket.

+Security with AMQP is primarily provided by a TLS connection between the **Nodes** and the, however, this requires that the whole communication path must be trusted.
+Applications that require end-to-end security with AMQP need to apply security protection defined above the AMQP, e.g. in the [OPC.UA.PubSub][OPC.UA.PubSub].

 A session takes a channel from each of the interconnected containers to form a bi-directional communication path.
 Number of sessions must be defined or arbitrary limited.

 > Connections, channels, and sessions are ephemeral.
 If the underlying connection they must be reestablished.